 Many years ago I made a living writing

 programs, mostly inter-computer communications stuff (SNA, TCP/IP), and mostly

 in C. 25 years ago I became a househusband for a couple of years.
 Then, for a while,

 I wrote workflow systems for Toptech UK (originally Simdell EDMS, a business unit

 of Systems Team plc) in Coventry.
 When their South African parent went bust I

 escaped and started writing SMS systems for part of Logica(CMG), which later became a separate company, Acision.

-I've now moved to contract work, mostly Shell scripting and Python, but with some C and even Access databases!
+I've now moved from contract work (mostly Shell scripting and Python, but with some C and even Access databases!) to